byzheng/twrscripts/README.md

 * field `cited-count` for number of publications to cite this publication.

 ## Output and intermediate files
 To avoid redownloading data from multiple resources (e.g. Google Scholar, ORCID, Web of Science/ResearcherID, Scopus), retrieved data are locally stored and reused for a period.
 The local folder is configured by option `output` with default `output` in the working directory.
 The data will be expried in certain days (90 days in default and configured by option `file_expired`).
 As online API constrained daily request number, only a small number of files are removed at each call (3 in default and configured by option `file_remove_max`).
+The maximum number of colleagues is limited for each call by option `author_max` (10 in default) to constrain request number for WebAPI.

 If you run authoring as daily schedule task, all files will be gradually updated.